tbensky/PrologScheduling/README.md

 ## Funny realization

 I've been dabbling with Prolog ever since high school, which was 30+ years ago.
-(Ouch!)
-Hacking Prolog is kind of a hobby for me, but in all of this time, I've always had a hard time getting it to do anything actually useful.
+(Ouch!
+[Not alone though.](https://news.ycombinator.com/item?id=32690892)) Hacking Prolog is kind of a hobby for me, but in all of this time, I've always had a hard time getting it to do anything actually useful.
 Until now!

 I'm happy to say, that after all of this time, I've finally written my first real Prolog program!